ibm-apiconnect/apicops/README.md

   $ apicops spaces:get SPACE

 ARGUMENTS
-  SPACE  [default: ""] The id of the space, or, the name of the space in a particular org and catalog (format
+  SPACE  The id of the space, or, the name of the space in a particular org and catalog (format
          <org_id_or_name>/<catalog_id_or_name>/<space_id_or_name>)

 OPTIONS
-  -c, --catalogId=catalogId  [default: ""] The id or name of the catalog you want to list the spaces within
+  -c, --catalogId=catalogId  [default: ""] The id of the catalog you want to list the spaces within

+  -n, --namespace=namespace  The kubernetes namespace to target (this will override any namespace you may have set in
+                             your kubeconfig)

 ALIASES
   $ apicops sp